G. F. Vernon's cricket team in Ceylon and India in 1889–90: Preparations

-In the 21 March 1889 issue of Cricket: A Weekly Record of the Game, the news section includes a piece about "the probable visit of a party of English amateurs to India at the fall of this year".
+In the 21 March 1889 issue of Cricket: A Weekly Record of the Game (aka Cricket), the news section includes a piece about "the probable visit of a party of English amateurs to India at the fall of this year".
 Arrangements were reported to be "progressing most satisfactorily" with contacts in Calcutta saying the idea of the tour "seems to be universally popular throughout India".
 The team was expected to set sail end of October and spend Christmas in Calcutta.
 Lord Hawke and G. F. Vernon were the main organisers in England, and they had thus far extended invitations to J. G. Walker, Albert Leatham, J. H. J. Hornsby, H. E. Rhodes, Edward Beaumont-Nesbitt, F. L. Shand and H. W. Forster.

 In the 11 July issue, the news editor confirmed that the party would sail on the P&O steamer Bengal which was scheduled to leave London for Colombo, Madras and Calcutta on 31 October.
 The planned schedule was to play two matches in Ceylon during the stopover at Colombo.
 Madras would only be a short stopover so the intention was to begin the Indian matches in Calcutta, where it was hoped they would spend Christmas week.
 No definite match arrangements could yet be confirmed, however, and they did not expect to finalise a fixture list until they arrived in India.
 They intended to terminate the tour around the end of February.
 Hawke and Vernon continued to organise things from England.
 They had received acceptances from Walker, Leatham, Hornsby, Rhodes and Shand, who were all mentioned in March; additional acceptances had been received from Hylton Philipson and E. M. Lawson-Smith.
 Beaumont-Nesbitt had apparently declined; Forster was said to have accepted but nevertheless did not make the trip.
 The organisers had also invited Francis Lacey, but his availability was uncertain and, eventually, he did not join the team.